 The integrated learning journey through undergraduate to postgraduate encourages you to be committed from the early stages, identifying yourself as an ambitious deep thinker, risk taker and innovative practitioner.
 The four-year course will give you more time and opportunity for in-depth practice as well as academic research and study.

 You'll explore sequential and interactive image making, 2D and 3D animation, narrative, timing, creative storytelling, character design, the web, scripting, sound, and the historical and contemporary context of your work.
 You will gain professional knowledge and skills in the creative application of digital software for animation, experimenting with state of the art equipment and resources that are constantly updated.

 During your final year you'll produce in depth, challenging and original creative ideas through a final major project.
 You will consider the ethical impact of your practice and individuality as a designer, by questioning and challenging what the subject can be and pushing boundaries.

 We’re ranked 15th highest amongst all UK universities and 12th for English institutions with 96% of graduates in work or further study within six months of completing their degree: HESA 2016.

 21 Years in the Making

-This exhibition tracks back though the 21 years and celebrates the successes of the programme alumni, staff, technicians, and current students and presents the diverse and innovative approaches to Illustration that began at the University of Derby in 1997.
+The exhibition tracked back through the 21 years and celebrated the successes of the programme alumni, staff, technicians, and current students while presenting the diverse and innovative approaches to Illustration that began at the University in 1997.

 All art and design courses are based at our Markeaton Street site where modern, purpose built studios and labs provide a modern creative space for our arts students.
 Markeaton Street encompasses Chandos Pole Street (home to our Fashion and Textiles courses) and Britannia Mill (home to Fine Arts).
 Students on any of our theatre related courses also get to study at Derby Theatre, and Dance students study at Deda.